skukuck/sundials/doc/shared/Python/Usage.rst

 Arrays
 ------

-`N_Vector` objects in sundials4py are compatible with numpy's `ndarray`.
-Each `N_Vector` can work on a numpy arrays without copies, and you can access and modify the underlying data directly using `N_VGetArrayPointer(nvector)`, which returns a numpy `ndarray` view of the data.
+``N_Vector`` objects in sundials4py are compatible with numpy's `ndarray`.
+Each ``N_Vector`` can work on a numpy arrays without copies, and you can access and modify the underlying data directly using :py:func:`N_VGetArrayPointer`, which returns a numpy `ndarray` view of the data.

-- SUNDIALS matrix types (dense, banded, sparse) are also exposed as Python objects that provide access to their underlying data as numpy arrays (e.g., via `SUNDenseMatrix_Data`).
+- SUNDIALS matrix types (dense, banded, sparse) are also exposed as Python objects that provide access to their underlying data as numpy arrays (e.g., via :py:func:`SUNDenseMatrix_Data`).
 - Arrays of scalars (e.g., scaling factors passed to :py:func:`N_VLinearCombination`) are also represented as numpy arrays.

 **Example: Accessing and modifying an N_Vector**